-We usually begin our remembrance of the Easter story with Jesus’s triumphal entry into Jerusalem the week before His resurrection, on what has become known as Palm Sunday because of the palm fronds His devoted followers strewed along the road in front of Him.
+We usually begin our remembrance of the Easter story with Jesus’s triumphal entry into Jerusalem the week before His resurrection.
+This great day has become known as Palm Sunday, because of the palm fronds His devoted followers strewed along the road in front of Him.

-But the Easter story actually begins a few days earlier, when Jesus returned to Jerusalem to raise His friend Lazarus from the dead and, more importantly, to strengthen the testimonies of His friends as He prepared to leave them.
+But the Easter story actually begins a few days earlier, when Jesus returned to Jerusalem to raise His friend Lazarus from the dead and, just as important, to strengthen the testimonies of His friends as He prepared to leave them.

 Knowing that the Jewish leaders felt threatened by His growing popularity and wanted Him arrested for His unorthodox doctrine, Jesus had been avoiding the capital city for several months and had been teaching in the communities in the surrounding countryside instead.
-When His friends Mary and Martha sent word that Lazarus was deathly ill, Jesus’s disciples were relieved when He decided to wait.
+When His friends Mary and Martha sent word that their beloved brother Lazarus was deathly ill, Jesus’s disciples were worried that he might go to their home in Bethany, just a mile or so outside of Jerusalem.
+They were relieved when his initial reaction was to wait.
 “The Jews of late sought to stone thee,” they reminded Him, worried for His safety.

-When Jesus reached the home of Mary and Martha in Bethany, Lazarus had been dead for four days.
+When Jesus reached the home of Mary and Martha in Bethany, Lazarus had been dead four days.
 Mourners filled the home, comforting the women.
-Jesus remained in the shadows of the garden and sent for Martha, the sister who had concerned herself more with domestic duties during His earlier visits.
+Jesus remained in the shadows of the garden and sent for Martha, the sister who had concerned herself more with domestic duties during His earlier visits to their home.
 “If you had been here, my brother would not have died!” she wailed in accusatory grief when she saw Him.
 The fact that she greeted Him with an anguished complaint indicates just how close they were.

 Martha was concerned for her brother’s temporal life.
 “I know that he shall rise again in the resurrection,” she said, but she wanted him back, on earth, now.
 Who has not cried out in anguish for a loved one to be spared?